How to Grow a Tea Garden and Brew its Tea

 Zones 5 to 8

-Lavender is a perennial Mediterranean herb sweetly scented with a cross between rosemary and mint flavors.
-Often considered with its spicy floral flavors is excellent with chamomile, lemon herbs, or bergamot.
+Lavender is a perennial Mediterranean herb, sweetly scented, with a flavor that's a cross between rosemary and mint.
+Often considered with its spicy floral flavors, it is excellent with chamomile, lemon herbs, or bergamot.

 Lavender is best suited to full sun and well-drained soil.
 But it also tolerates poor soil.